tjko/littlefs-toy/README.md

 Add/replace file in the LittleFS embedded in the flash dump:
 ```
-$ lfs -r -v -f flash.dump -o 0x1c0000  fanpico.cfg
+$ lfst -r -v -f flash.dump -o 0x1c0000  fanpico.cfg
 ./fanpico.cfg
 ```

 # Compiling

-Currently **lfs** is being developed for Linux and MacOS, but it shouldn't be too hard to port for other operating systems.
+Currently **littlefs-toy** is being developed for Linux and MacOS, but it shouldn't be too hard to port for other operating systems.

 Basic development tools including CMake and C compiler is required.